algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### 2.9 Enemies
 The enemies are the 4 ghosts in the game, each has a special color to discern it from the others.
 Their goal is to follow Pac-Man and catch him, and each ghost has its own pattern.

+#### 2.10 Dots
+The dots are the points that Pac-Man eats during the game.
+The player has to eat all of them to success the level and increase the score.
+The power pellets make the ghosts vulnerable.
+There are 244 dots and 4 power pellets (located on the corners of the map).

+#### 2.11 Score
+The score shows the points the player earned during the game.
+The little dots earn 10 points, the power pellets earn 30 points, when the player eats a vulnerable ghost, he earns 200 points; and a bonus earns 100 points.

+#### 2.12 Bonus
+In Pac-Man, the bonus are the fruits which appear on the map, they just earn points.

+#### 2.13 Lives
+The lives are the chances the player has to beat the game.
+If he has no lives anymore, it's game over.

 #
 ### [Continue listing requirements...]